imoralescs/imoralescs.github.io/aws_ec2.md

 Now visit your server’s public DNS URL, using port `80`.

-**Keeping the Node.js process running with PM2**
+**Keeping the Nodejs process running with PM2**

 It’s quite tedious using ctrl+z to pause a process, and then running it in the background.
-Also, doing it this way will not allow the Node.js process to restart when you restart your server after an update or crash.
+Also, doing it this way will not allow the Nodejs process to restart when you restart your server after an update or crash.

 Before moving forward, stop your running node process